meaniebeanie22/meaniebeanie22.github.io/chapters/the-first-blow.md

 ground, and his great, smooth, blond face, all shining with heat, was lifted to the other man’s in a kind of appeal.

-“Mate,” he was saying, “it’s because I thinks gold dust of you--gold dust, and you may lay to that!
+“Mate,” he was saying, [:“it’s because I thinks gold dust of you--gold dust, and you may lay to that!
 If I hadn’t took to you like pitch, do you think I’d have been here a-warning of you?
-All’s up--you can’t make nor mend; it’s to save your neck that I’m a-speaking, and if one of the wild uns knew it, where’d I be, Tom--now, tell me, where’d I be?”
+All’s up--you can’t make nor mend; it’s to save your neck that I’m a-speaking, and if one of the wild uns knew it, where’d I be, Tom--now, tell me, where’d I be?”](#weirdsimilies)

 “Silver,” said the other man--and I observed he was not only red in the face, but spoke as hoarse as a crow, and his voice shook too, like a